jicruz96/basic-db/README.md

 Person.delete(Person.get("Crackle"))
 print([person.name for person in Person.all()])  # ["Snap", "Pop", "Tony"]

-# basic-db will validate uniqueness for you... these operations will raise exceptions:
+# easydatastore will validate uniqueness for you... these operations will raise exceptions:
 try:
     tony.email = Person.get("Snap").email
 except ValueError as e: